ShortifyURL/ShortifyURL/README.md

 #ShortifyURL

->"Not Like Your Average URL Shortner." - Aditya<
+> Not Like Your Average URL Shortner. - Aditya

 ####An Open Source URL Shortner developed for the community, by the community.
 ----------
 Currently Under Development, Detailed README coming soon.